-The Double Cab 6.5’ box with 381 hp i-Force V8 is probably the best setup for this truck.
+The Double Cab 6.5-foot box with 381 horsepower i-Force V8 is probably the best setup for this truck.
 It offers plenty of seating, lots of bed space to sleep and carry gear, and enough power to move this big truck with authority.

 Price: Prices on Tundras are all over the map, so you really need to shop around.
 You should be able to find a mint 2009 with around 100,000 miles on the odometer for just less than $20,000.

-The Good: Full-size truck gear-hauling capacity in a tough, reliable Toyota package.
+The good: You get full-size truck gear-hauling capacity in a tough, reliable Toyota package.
 Great power and towing capacity also translate to a very capable off-road vehicle.

-The Bad: Not a small truck by any measure, expect this vehicle to have a tough time fitting down some narrow tracks and in tight parking spaces.
-You can expect around 15 MPG, no matter which power plant you opt for.
-The rear suspension is designed to carry and/or tow a load, so the ride is a bit harsh when the truck is unloaded.
+The bad: Not a small truck by any measure, expect this vehicle to have a tough time fitting down some narrow tracks and in tight parking spaces.
+You can expect around 15 mpg no matter which powerplant you opt for.
+The rear suspension is designed to carry or tow a load, so the ride is a bit harsh when the truck is unloaded.

 Why Tundra?
-This ½-ton pickup with ¾-ton pickup towing and power is all American made and ready for adventure.
+This half-ton pickup with three-quarter-ton pickup towing and power is all American made and ready for adventure.

 Dodge RAM 2500 Diesel 4×4 (2006-2008)

-There isn’t much that can stand in the way of a full-size, 5.9L Cummins turbo-diesel ¾-ton American pickup.
-These trucks are made to hold up and perform in the toughest conditions, while also offering respectable fuel economy, around 15 mpg, and even a manual transmission option.
+There isn’t much that can stand in the way of a full-size, 5.9L Cummins turbo-diesel three-quarter-ton American pickup.
+These trucks are made to hold up and perform in the toughest conditions while also offering respectable fuel economy, around 15 mpg, and even a manual transmission option.

 Price: A fully outfitted 2008 Quad Cab 4×4 Diesel with less than 100,000 miles will easily push $20,000, but higher-mileage examples are plentiful for less money.